-Work has now begun to remove two dangerous and congested level crossings, duplicate the track and run more trains, more often on the Hurstbridge line.
+Work is well underway to remove two dangerous and congested level crossings, duplicate the track and run more trains, more often on the Hurstbridge line.

-The second track will remove the notorious section of single track between Heidelberg and Rosanna that causes delays and stops new services being added to the busy line.
+A second track to Rosanna will remove the notorious section of single track between Heidelberg and Rosanna that causes delays and stops new services being added to the busy line.

 The Andrews Labor Government project will also remove two dangerous and congested level crossings – at Grange Road in Alphington and Lower Plenty Road in Rosanna – and build a brand new Rosanna Station.

 These level crossings are among Melbourne’s worst, with boom-gates at both sites down for around 40 minutes in the morning peak – causing delay, distress and frustration for thousands of motorists every day.

 Removing the crossings will reduce congestion, improve safety and – with the duplication of the line between Heidelberg and Rosanna – create space for more trains, more often right along the Hurstbridge line.

 The $395 million project will support around 1,000 jobs during peak construction, including more than 30 apprentices and trainees over the life of the project.

 The Hurstbridge line upgrade will be complete by 2019.
 For more information, visit levelcrossings.vic.gov.au.

 Quotes attributable to Minister for Public Transport Jacinta Allan